Cnasboll/HLF25-2/v04/README.md

   relation: Mother
     qualifiers: [deceased]
 ```
-But I simply don't trust the API to adhere to any parseable format for it to be worth the effort!
+But I simply don't trust the API to consitently adhere to any parseable format for it to be worth that effort!

 Secondly, in the following example:
 ```